What Happens After You're Hit By a Drunk Driver in Louisiana

 To establish fault in a civil drunk driving case, we rely on a combination of evidence, including:

-• Toxicology & BAC results from breath, blood, or urine tests performed after the crash.
+• Toxicology and BAC results from breath, blood, or urine tests performed after the crash

-Pulling these pieces together’s what allows us to show, under the civil standard, that the drunk driver’s impairment and conduct caused your injuries, even if the criminal case has complications.
+Pulling these pieces together is what allows us to show, under the civil standard, that the drunk driver’s impairment and conduct caused your injuries, even if the criminal case has complications.

-In a civil drunk driving case, the law aims to make you financially whole, as much as money can do that.
+In a civil car accident case, including one involving drunk driving, the law aims to make you financially whole, as much as money can do that.
 The main category’s compensatory damages, which cover both economic and non-economic harm.

 Economic damages typically include:

-• Future medical expenses when ongoing treatment, therapy, or assistive devices’ll be needed.
+• Future medical expenses when ongoing treatment, therapy, or assistive devices will be needed

 Non-economic damages address harm that isn’t reflected on receipts:

-Sometimes, the biggest fear victims have’s that the drunk driver’s uninsured or doesn’t carry enough insurance to cover the harm.
+Sometimes, the biggest fear victims have is that the drunk driver is uninsured or doesn’t carry enough insurance to cover the harm.
 In those situations, we examine whether you have uninsured or underinsured motorist coverage, often called UM or UIM.
 UM/UIM coverage through your own auto policy can step in as a critical fallback when the at-fault driver can’t pay the full amount of your losses.

 Who May Be Liable Besides the Drunk Driver

-The drunk driver’s usually the primary defendant, but they aren’t always the only one who can be held financially responsible.
+The drunk driver is usually the primary defendant, but they aren’t always the only one who can be held financially responsible.
 Louisiana law recognizes that other parties may share liability, depending on the circumstances.

 If the drunk driver was working at the time of the crash, their employer may be vicariously liable for the employee’s negligence under long-standing agency principles.
 For example, if a delivery driver leaves a bar during a work-related trip and causes a crash, the employer’s insurance may be on the hook in addition to the driver’s personal coverage.

-Similarly, when the drunk driver was operating someone else’s vehicle with permission, the vehicle owner’s insurance’s typically a primary or secondary source of coverage.
-Ownership can matter even if the owner wasn’t present at the crash scene, because Louisiana’s fault-based framework focuses on the vehicle and policy structure as well as the driver’s conduct.
+Similarly, when the drunk driver was operating someone else’s vehicle with permission, the vehicle owner’s insurance is typically a primary or secondary source of coverage.
+Ownership can matter even if the owner wasn’t present at the crash scene, because Louisiana’s fault-based framework focuses on the vehicle and policy structure along with the driver’s conduct.

 How Insurance Companies Respond & Why Early Action Matters